duneroadrunner/SaferCPlusPlus/README.md

 In order to ensure safety, shared objects can only be accessed through lock pointers or immutable fixed pointers.
 If you have an existing object that you only want to share part of the time, you can swap (using `std::swap()` for example) the object with a shared object when it's time to share it, and swap it back when you're done sharing.

 Note that not all types are safe to share between threads.
 For example, because of its iterators, `mstd::vector<int>` is not safe to share between threads.
 (And neither is `std::vector<int>`.) `nii_vector<int>` on the other hand is.
 Trying to share the former using access requesters or immutable fixed pointers would result in a compile error.

-### TUserDeclaredAsyncPassableObj

-When passing an argument to a function that will be executed in another thread using the library, the argument must be of a type identified as being safe to do so.
-If not, a compiler error will be induced.
-The library knows which of its own types and the standard types are and aren't safely passable to another thread, but can't automatically deduce whether or not a user-defined type is safe to pass.
-So in order to pass a user-defined type, you need to "declare" that it is safely passable by wrapping it with the `us::TUserDeclaredAsyncPassableObj<>` template.
-Otherwise you'll get a compile error.
-A type that is safe to pass should have no indirect members (i.e. pointers/references) whose target is not protected by a thread-safety mechanism.
-(Mis)using `us::TUserDeclaredAsyncPassableObj<>` to indicate that a user-defined type is safely passable when that type does not meet these criteria could result in unsafe code.

 ### TUserDeclaredAsyncShareableObj